He slowly unrolled the snakeskin and kept going as he walked past me still unrolling the scaly leather. It was massive to my five-year-old eyes.

 All About Who We’re With

-We transferred to a van and drove for an hour taking in the changing landscape with massive lily pads and getting know each other little bit.
-I was not disappointed, both couples turned out to be super cool and we seemed to click right away.
+We transferred to a van and drove for an hour, taking in the changing landscape with massive lily pads and getting to know each other a little.
+I was not disappointed.
+Both couples turned out to be super cool, and we seemed to click right away.

 Alia and Jeremy currently work and live in Washington DC (they have a dog named Mr. Fox).
 Lindsey and Patrick used to live in DC and the two couples were old friends.
-Now Lindsey resides in Brazil where she works for the US State Department.
+Now Lindsey lives in Brazil, where she works for the US State Department.
 Patrick travels the world in his job for Unsettled.
-By the way, if you want to work remotely from Bali for a month you should check out Unsettled, it’s pretty cool. (yes that’s an affiliate link – but commissions for 43BlueDoors help young girls rescued from human trafficking)

-We turned onto a reddish-brown dusty road and in a few minutes, we came upon the Mamori river.
-We climbed into a little metal boat and spent the next hour and a half weaving through trees and tributaries to the Juma reserve.
+Our van turned onto a reddish-brown dusty road and in a few minutes we arrived at the Mamori river.
+In the next hour and a half, we maneuvered through trees and tributaries in a little metal boat as we made our way to the Juma reserve.

 Arrival at the Lodge in the Juma Reserve

-With the city far behind us, we were surrounded by endless waterways and jungle.
+Endless waterways and jungle surrounded us.
+The city was far behind.
 It would be so easy to get lost here.
 Cecillano expertly steered the boat from one waterway to the next, some not even visible until we were upon them.
 I can’t imagine what giving directions out here would sound like.
-Complicate that with the fact that the high and low seasons would be very different with some paths disappearing altogether.
+Complicate that with the fact that the high and low seasons would be very different, with some paths disappearing altogether.

 Jungle Alarm System

-Two dogs ran to the water line barking to announce our arrival.
+Two dogs ran to the waterline, barking to announce our arrival.
 They are the alarm system.
 Cacá later told me that sometimes there are problems with boats getting stolen.
-Since they are the sole means of getting around here they are extremely important and valuable to have.
+Since they are the sole means of getting around here, they are extremely important and valuable to have.
 The dogs keep them safe by announcing the approach of anyone from the water.
-The jungle around us is so dense that the water is the only way that anyone can approach.
+The surrounding jungle is so dense that the water is the only way that anyone can approach.

 Cecillano showed us our lodging.
 Each couple had their own chalet.
-We walked into ours to put our bags down and were happy to see the presence of mosquito netting in good condition.
+We walked into ours to put our bags down and were happy to see mosquito netting in good condition.
 I could see through the slats of wood to the ground below and through the walls to the jungle just behind our lodging.
-On three sides of the hut, large openings were covered with screens sporting large rips.
+Screens sporting large rips covered the large openings on three sides of the hut.
 They would allow us to enjoy any breeze that might come through the little jungle camp.

 We knew this would be an authentic amazon living experience and everyone was up for the challenge.